 We must always remember that Jesus was only able to fulfill His ministry because of one thing – He surrendered.
 He was in constant and absolute submission to God – “…not my will but yours be done” (Luke 22:42).

 But what we often fail to realize is that, it takes just as much strength to lead as it takes to follow.
 Now, I am not talking about following aimlessly, or following blindly.
 Unfortunately, we often try to do that.
 But instead, I am talking about following with purpose, with a goal to attain.
-Not every leader leds from the front.
-So what does this have to do with any of what I was talking about at the beginning?
+Not every leader leads from the front.
+So what does this have to do with Ephesians 5?

 In partnerships, friendships, work relationships, and marriages (just to name a few of the relationships we encounter daily), we are to be imitators of Christ in all we do.
 No, I am not talking about living with an holier-than-thou attitude, but living as Christ did – with a servant heart.
 Ready to work with, help, teach, share Himself with all those who were around Him.
 Open and welcoming.
 Knowing when to take a stand, and knowing when to just sit and listen – doing it all with a heart of compassion and unconditional love.